Physical health, it is on the mind of every one of us.

-In the very same way, a daily steady diet of the Word of God and exercise in prayer, bible study and fellowship with our sister's in Christ, is vital to spiritual well-being.
-Along with these we must not forget witnessing (telling others about Christ) to have a growing and strengthening relationship with God.
+In the very same way, a daily steady diet of the Word of God and exercise in prayer, bible study and fellowship with our sisters in Christ, is vital to spiritual well-being.
+Along with these we must not forget telling others how to have a renewed life with a growing and strengthening relationship with God.

 We want to be physically healthier, but we want to continue doing the things that hinder that.
 We plan purposely for vacation, cruises, material items, yet we often never plan to keep our body in shape.
 If we desire a healthier body and the ability to feel more vibrant, we must be willing to work at it daily and intentionally.

 Well dear heart, the same is true of our spiritual health.

 We must work at it.
 We must be motivated to stay in shape spiritually.
 Our spiritual health is even more vital than our physical health.
 When a person is spiritually healthy, we arm ourselves to defend ourselves against the wiles of evil in this earthly life.

 We can wear the armor of God...the belt of truth, breastplate of righteousness, shoes of gospel, shield of faith, helmet of salvation, sword of the spirit.